sup95/Abode/blog/posts/2019-09-29-retry-vs-circuit-breaker.md

     A limited number of requests are allowed to hit the server.
 If these fail again, the circuit breaker resets the timer and moves back into **open** state.
 If these requests succeed, the timer is reset and the circuit breaker is moved to **closed** state.

 Following from our refrigerator anology and the technical details above, do you see that this is not about retry *vs* circuit breaker at all.
 This is about retry *and* circuit breaker.
-It is common and good practice to *combine* retry and cicruit breaker patterns to ensure that retries are made for transient faults, and instead of frequent bombarding, reasonable time is given for systems to repair/heal when the failures are relatively long lasting, and this is where circuit breaker comes to the rescue. : )
+It is common and good practice to *combine* retry and circuit breaker patterns to ensure that retries are made for transient faults, and instead of frequent bombarding, reasonable time is given for systems to repair/heal when the failures are relatively long lasting, and this is where circuit breaker comes to the rescue. : )

 To conclude, from the [Azure documentation](https://docs.microsoft.com/en-us/azure/architecture/patterns/circuit-breaker), this is quite comprehensive: